ampproject/amphtml/extensions/amp-consent/amp-consent.md

 }
 ```

 AMP will check client cache and server in parallel to find the previous consent state.
 Because `"consentRequired": true` it will collect consent via the specified prompt UI if cache is empty w/o waiting for the server response.
-The server response is mainly for cache refresh or fetching `shareData`.
+The server response is mainly for cache refresh or fetching `sharedData`.

 #### xssiPrefix